Leaf-Agriculture/docs/docs/alerts_authentication.md

 ## Authentication

 It’s very important to confirm that requests received on your webhook are sent from Leaf, to avoid IP spoofing attacks.
-To the end, you should verify webhook signatures.
+To this end, you should verify webhook signatures.

 Leaf generates signatures using a hash-based message authentication code (HMAC) with SHA-256, and the secret specified when you created the alerts' configuration as the HMAC key.
+Be careful with deserialization of the request body when using it to verify the signature.
+It's recommended that you get the request body as bytes.
 The signed content has no line breaks, it's a string of the raw JSON with white-spaces after “:” and “,”.

 The digest is added to the X-Leaf-Signature header encoded in base 64.